 Correction of enlarged male breasts may be performed under general, or in some cases, under local anesthesia plus sedation.
 You’ll be awake, but very relaxed and insensitive to pain.
 More extensive correction may be performed under general anesthesia, which allows the patient to sleep through the entire operation.
-Your surgeon will discuss which option is recommended for you, and why this is the option of choice
+Your surgeon will discuss which option is recommended for you and why.

 The Male Breast Reduction Surgery

 If excess glandular tissue is the primary cause of the breast enlargement, it will be excised, or cut out, with a scalpel.
 The excision may be performed alone or in conjunction with liposuction.

 In a typical procedure, an incision is made in an inconspicuous location — either on the edge of the areola or in the under arm area.
 Working through the incision, the surgeon cuts away the excess glandular tissue, fat and skin from around the areola and from the sides and bottom of the breast.

 Major reductions that involve the removal of a significant amount of tissue and skin may require larger incisions that result in more conspicuous scars.
 If liposuction is used to remove excess fat, the cannula is usually inserted through the existing incisions.

 If your gynecomastia consists primarily of excessive fatty tissue, your surgeon will likely use liposuction to remove the excess fat.
 A small incision, less than a half-inch in length, is made around the edge of the areola — the dark skin that surrounds the nipple.
 In some cases, the incision may instead be placed in the underarm area.